-For someone unfortunate enough to be in the throes of drug addiction, understanding the damage you’re doing to your body can be nearly impossible.
+For someone unfortunate enough to be in the throes of drug addiction, understanding the effects of drug abuse on your body can be nearly impossible.
 These mind-altering chemicals interfere with vital neurotransmitters, tricking your brain into believing that your priority is drug use.

-Long-term drug use damages cells in the brain, as well as taking a toll on the rest of the body.
+Long-term substance abuse damages cells in the brain, as well as takes a toll on the rest of the body.
 Most of these effects can be overcome, with professional care, abstinence and ongoing therapy.

 How Do Drugs Hijack the Brain?

 In the past, people were skeptical about the idea that drugs alter your brain and thought of addiction as an unhealthy choice some people make.
-Many scientists and sufferers have argued the opposite for years, and recent advances in our understanding of how the brain works have proven that substance use disorders are not conscious decisions at all.
+Many people’s family members still hold this unfortunate view.
+Scientists and sufferers have argued the opposite for years, and recent advances in our understanding of how the brain works have proven that substance use disorders are not conscious decisions at all.